 Make an appointment for craniosacral therapy.

 The more quickly you can come in for craniosacral therapy after a concussion, the more quickly you can recover.
-Craniosacral therapy works with the fluids in your body.
 It can help your nervous system become more balanced and relax more deeply, which facilitates healing.
-Depending on your craniosacral therapist’s skills and your needs, they may add lymphatic drainage, massage, and energy work, as needed in your sessions.
+Depending on your craniosacral therapist’s skills and your needs, they may add lymphatic drainage, massage, and energy work as needed in your sessions.

-If your doctor writes a letter of medical necessity for craniosacral therapy, your health insurance or your employer’s health savings account may reimburse you.
+If your doctor writes a letter of medical necessity for craniosacral therapy, health insurance or an employer’s health savings account may reimburse you if you request receipts.
 The cost may also be partially or wholly reimbursed through worker’s comp for on-the-job injuries or personal injury protection for auto accidents.

 Note: I am not a doctor, just a geeky health-oriented craniosacral therapist who wants to be of excellent service to my clients in Austin, Texas, and to anyone anywhere seeking useful information for self-care after a concussion.
 I used multiple credible sources of information available online to compile this post.

 If you have anything to add or enlighten me about, please comment!